Greek-Cp/easy_conffeti_flutter/README.md

 - **Customizable density and duration**: control the amount and length of the confetti effect
 - **Message support**: add custom messages to accompany your animations
 - **Extensible architecture**: easily create your own particle shapes
+- **Custom Emoji or text**: easily change the emoji or text shown as confetti
+- **Create custom confetti**: easily create your own confetti by extending `ParticleShapeRenderer`

 ## 📲 Installation